andysandoval/timgame/README.md

 ![Navigation Diagram](https://github.com/andysandoval/timgame/blob/main/outputs/Navigation%20Diagram/Navigation%20Diagram.png)

 # HD_Interfaces
 These interfaces are based on the wireframes, but after receiving many suggestions we made changes to our interfaces.
-You can see the wireframes here

 You can see the wireframes [here](https://github.com/andysandoval/timgame/tree/main/outputs/Wireframes)

 This is the High_Definition Interfaces, you can see the details in the next [folder](https://github.com/andysandoval/timgame/tree/main/outputs/Interfaces%20HD)